Dorsaa-Francis/inpt_report/README.md

 These are the vulnerabilities associated with the service version  `MySQL 5.6.49 ` with the port `3306`

+These vulnerabilities affect MySQL version 5.6.49 on port 3306.

-#### Evidence
+#### Evidence:

-CVE-2020-14765: This vulnerability exists in the FTS component of MySQL Server.
-It allows a low-privileged attacker with network access to cause a denial of service (DoS) by causing the MySQL Server to hang or crash.
-The CVSS 3.1 Base Score for this vulnerability is 6.5, indicating a medium level of severity, primarily affecting availability.
+CVE-2020-14765: This flaw in the FTS component allows a low-privileged attacker with network access to cause a DoS by making the MySQL Server hang or crash.
+It has a CVSS 3.1 Base Score of 6.5, indicating medium severity with a focus on availability.

-CVE-2020-14769: Found in the Optimizer component of MySQL Server, this vulnerability also allows a low-privileged attacker with network access to potentially cause a hang or crash, leading to a complete DoS of the MySQL Server.
-This issue also has a CVSS 3.1 Base Score of 6.5, indicating medium severity with an impact on availability.
+CVE-2020-14769: Found in the Optimizer component, this vulnerability also allows for potential DoS by causing the server to hang or crash.
+It has the same CVSS score of 6.5, reflecting medium severity and impact on availability.

 ![msql1](Images/msql1.png)